Impact of Scalar NSI on Spatial and Temporal Correlations in Neutrino Oscillations: Formalism

-where, $U_{f}(L)$, which is an evolution operator in flavor basis, necessary for determining neutrino oscillation probabilities, we employ the relation $U_{f}(L)=U^{\dagger} U_{m}(L) U$.
+To determining neutrino oscillation probabilities, we employ the relation $U_{f}(L)=U^{\dagger} U_{m}(L) U$, where, $U_{f}(L)$ is an evolution operator in flavor basis.
 This operator facilitates the determination of oscillation probabilities between different neutrino flavors.
 To extract the relevant matrix element of the evolution operator in the flavor basis, we compute the absolute values of these elements and square them.
 This yields the oscillation probabilities for the transition from the initial flavor $\nu_{\alpha}$ to the final flavor $\nu_{\beta}$, which are represented as

-\\ In the described formalism, the symbol $P_{\alpha \beta } $ represents the probability in vacuum.
-Within this framework, the mass evolution operator $U_{m}(L)$ is a function of the system's Hamiltonian.
-Specifically, for the case of neutrino propagation in a vacuum, the Hamiltonian $\mathcal{H}_{vac}$ is utilized in defining $U_{m}(L)$.
-In the ultra-relativistic limit, length $L\equiv t$ and $E_i -E _j \approx \Delta m_{ij}^{2}/2 E$. \\ When neutrinos travel through matter, they can interact via charged currents (CC) and neutral currents (NC), affecting the flavor oscillation pattern.
-Within a medium, considering these interactions, the Standard Model Hamiltonian can be formulated as \cite{Giunti:2007ry}

-where $\mathcal{H}_{vac}$ and $\mathcal{H}_{mat}$ are Hamiltonian for vacuum and matter neutrino oscillations, respectively.
-Further $A=\pm \sqrt{2}G_{F}N_{e}$ is the matter potential. $G_{F}$ is the Fermi constant and $N_e$ is number density of electron in matter.
-The sign of matter potential depends upon the type of neutrinos.
-It is positive (negative) for neutrinos (antineutrinos).
-In our analysis, the matter potential A $ \approx 10^{-13}$ eV for the Earth matter density $\rho= 2.8$ gm/cc. \\